Generic Name: valganciclovir (VAL-gan-SYE-kloe-vir)

 Brand Name: Valcyte

-Valcyte solution is changed into another medicine, ganciclovir, in the body.
-It may cause severe blood side effects (eg, low platelet levels, low white blood cell counts, anemia).
+Severe and sometimes life-threatening blood and bone marrow side effects (eg, low platelet levels, low white blood cell counts, anemia) have happened with Valcyte solution.
 Contact your doctor right away if you develop unusual tiredness or weakness, easy bruising or bleeding, or symptoms of an infection (eg, fever, chills, persistent sore throat).

-Valcyte solution has caused cancer, birth defects, and a lack of sperm production in animals.
+Valcyte solution has caused cancer, fertility problems in males and females that could be permanent, and birth defects in animals.
+Valcyte solution may have the same effects in humans.
 Discuss any questions or concerns with your doctor.

 Valcyte solution is used for: